CLOUGH/poe-recipe/README.md

 ![screenshot1](src/assets/images/screenshots/Screenshot-2021-01-19-214704.png)

-Feedback
+#Feedback
 All feedbacks are welcomed.
-Just be kind.isc
+Just be kind

 ## Known Issue
 * Some one handed sets are are only showing one weapon when it should be showing two.